ashishkunthe/supply-sight-backend/README.md

 }
 ```

----

-## 📝 Notes
+Notes

-- This backend uses **mock data only** for testing.
+- This backend uses "mock data only" for testing.
 - Extend resolvers & schema if you want persistence (e.g., with MongoDB or Postgres).
-- Designed to pair with the [SupplySight Frontend](https://github.com/your-username/supply-sight-frontend).
+- Designed to pair with the [SupplySight Frontend](https://github.com/ashishkunthe/supply-sight).